exasol/tableau-connector/doc/developer_guide/developer_guide.md

 ## Tableau Server UI Tests

+The UI tests verify that the Exasol connector works with Tableau Server.

 ### Setup

 1. Follow the [instructions](https://help.tableau.com/current/server-linux/en-us/server-in-container_setup-tool.htm) to create a container.
 This should result in an image `tableau_server_image:<version>`, e.g. `tableau_server_image:20213.21.0917.1006`.